 View Larger Map

-In response, UFA has developed a process that will allow property owners to decide, on a block-by-block level, if they wish to have one or more of these trees removed, and replanted with another tree type.
+In response, UFD developed a process that will allow property owners to decide, on a block-by-block level, if they wish to have one or more of these trees removed, and replanted with another tree type.

 That process is as follows:

-- If the ANC supports the petition, UFA will schedule the removals based on staffing levels and contract funding availability - usually within six months.
+- If the ANC supports the petition, UFD will schedule the removals based on staffing levels and contract funding availability - usually within six months.
 Replanting will occur after removal in the next cycle's planting season.
-If the ANC rejects the petition, or does not respond within 60 days, the petition fails and will not be considered for another two years' time.
+If the ANC rejects the petition or does not respond within 60 days, the petition fails and will not be considered for another two years' time.

-Although UFA will continue its current practice of spraying female ginkgo trees each spring to retard fruit development, we hope this policy will offer an alternative for those who are not satisfied.
+Although UFD will continue its current practice of spraying female ginkgo trees each spring to retard fruit development, we hope this policy will offer an alternative for those who are not satisfied.

 To inform property owners who are concerned about the yearly inconvenience caused by falling female ginkgo tree fruit.